IMADE3D/Cura-PrimingSpeedPlugin/README.md

-# LinearAdvanceSettingPlugin
+# LinearPrimingSpeedPlugin

-This plugin adds a setting named "Linear Advance Factor" to the Material category in the Custom print setup of Cura.
+This plugin adds a setting named "Priming SPeed" to the Material category in the Custom print setup of Cura.

+This is based on Linear Advance Settings by Field of View.

+Until there's a release, the plugins is completely or not even yet under development.

+---

+Original readme:

 If the start gcode doesn't include an M900 statement to set the linear advance parameters, a single G-code line is added before the start G-code:
 ```